The algebraic degree of sparse polynomial optimization: Sparse ED, polar and sectional degrees

-Finally, we conclude this section by making a final connection to \emph{sectional degrees} as recently studied in \cite{maxim2023linear}.
-Given an affine variety $X \subset \C^n$, we define the \emph{$i$th sectional degree} of $X$, $s_i(X)$ as the algebraic degree of the optimization problem
+We conclude this section by making a final connection to sectional degrees.
+The notion of \emph{sectional degrees} was recently studied in \cite{maxim2023linear}.
+Given an affine variety $Y \subset \C^n$, the \emph{$i$-th sectional degree} of $Y$, denoted $s_i(Y)$, is defined as the algebraic degree of the optimization problem

-where $u \in \R^n$ is a generic linear function and $H_1,\ldots, H_i$ are generic affine linear hyperplanes.
-As an immediate consequence of \Cref{thm: B} we have a convex algebraic interpretation of $s_i(X)$.
+where $\langle u, \cdot \rangle $ is a generic linear function and $H_1,\ldots, H_i$ are generic affine linear hyperplanes.
+As an immediate consequence of \Cref{thm: B} we have a convex algebraic interpretation of $s_i(Y)$.